 For some parents, it’s about unlearning toxic family dynamics: “That could be a generation of folks where parents worked quite a bit, and they may have not had a lot of ritual and tradition within their family, and so creating that becomes really important for themselves and their own children.”
 But, for families who have participated in this tradition for a long time, it may be about celebrating “a bond that’s already there,” according to Dr. Boateng.
 Ultimately, she says it’s a way to present and experience unity during the holidays, especially after the pandemic forced many to celebrate at a distance for the past two years: “Typically these moments are all about how we can do a thing together to show solidarity, to have a unified mission.”

-Fashion editor and content creator Bella Gerard remembers the time she and her family bought custom matching pyjamas featuring their dog, Poppy, as “a really fun bonding experience.”
-It started when some family members saw an ad for custom pyjamas from Patricia’s Couture.
-“Typically, my sisters and I don matching pyjamas on Christmas Eve, but this was the first time our whole family was included, as we got pairs for our parents as well,” Gerard says.
+Fashion editor and content creator Bella Gerard remembers the time she and her family bought custom matching pajamas featuring their dog, Poppy, as “a really fun bonding experience.”
+It started when some family members saw an ad for custom pajamas from Patricia’s Couture.
+“Typically, my sisters and I don matching pajamas on Christmas Eve, but this was the first time our whole family was included, as we got pairs for our parents as well,” Gerard says.
 “Our dog is definitely the love of our lives, so we were happy to wear her face instead of Christmas lights or Santa patterns.”

 Now that’s a picture worth remembering.